 - Gallium (Ga) and Arsenic (As) on a layer of Germanium (Ge)

 - Copper (Cu), Indium (In), Gallium (Ga), and Selenium (Se) thin films (CIGS)

 “Materials science” impacts our lives everyday.
 Solar energy is just one result of decades of focused chemistry and physics research.

 - LISTEN: Materialism is a podcast about the history and applications of materials science

 - WATCH: Veritasium produces general physics and science videos

 - WATCH: Material World: Crash Course Kids #40.1 educates kids about materials science

 - WATCH: Risk Bites, Advanced Materials introduces material science with stick figures

 - TINKER: PTable is an interactive periodic table

-- TEACH: Nanodays kits are a great education resource for material science in the classroom
+- TEACH: Nanodays kits are a great educational resource for material science in the classroom